benyboy84/TerraformCloud_Foundation/modules/notification/README.md

 To manage the notification resources, provide a user token from an account with appropriate permissions.
 This user should belong to the `admin` team of the workspace.
-Alternatively, you can use a token from the owners team instead of a user token.
+Alternatively, you can use a token from a team with `admin` permission instead of a user token.

 ## Authentication